 For anyone who has ever eaten really good Chinese food, Korean food, or something similar, you know how amazing it is!
 Bold flavors, intriguing spices, and bright colors make this kind of food so delicious.

 The recipe I'm going to describe here isn't going to be completely authentic, nor do I claim that it is so.
 I call it Korean because of its similarity to a traditional Korean dish.

 This is a wonderful, super easy recipe to whip up at the last moment.
 I have a few really great Asian dishes that I make with some really neat ingredients, and this is one of them.
 It is definitely worth keeping the interesting spices around the house.
-As I already had hamburger cooked in the freezer, and onions dehydrated in the pantry, the element that took the longest to make was the rice.
+As I already had hamburgers cooked in the freezer and onions dehydrated in the pantry, the element that took the longest to make was the rice.